ray558899/XBRL/README.md

-We have participated in the second contest XBRL .
+This is a XBRL Project .